gylfirst/docker-grav/README.md

 * vim editor
 * wget

 It has [Open Publishing Space](https://github.com/hibbitts-design/grav-skeleton-open-publishing-space) skeleton and admin panel included.
-It uses the last versions.
+You can change the version used with the [build args](#building-the-image-from-dockerfile).

+I will try to keep this to the latest version by default.

 ## Persisting data